jacobbjo/TC_proj_B/README.md

 Written in Python 3.6

-Run with suitable Python interpreter
+Run with a suitable Python interpreter

 for example: